RealImage/receivent/README.md

 // Create a receiver by passing in an EventProcessor receiver := receivent.New(processor)

-// Start the SQS worker pool with 15 goroutines go receiver.StartSQSListener(15)
+// Start the SQS worker pool with 15 goroutines sess := session.Must(session.NewSession())
+sqsClient := sqs.New(sess)

+go receiver.StartSQSWorkerPool(sqsClient, queueURL, 15)

 // Hand event POSTs into /receive http.Handle("/receive", receiver)